 CallRail assigns you unique tracking numbers to track exactly where leads are coming from.
 In the NUMBERS tab, you can add new tracking numbers to meet your needs.

 First you choose if you want to track online or offline leads (offline meaning billboards, tv ads, postcards, etc.).
-Since we’re focusing on CallRail in conjunction with Google AdWords, we’ll use online tracking.
+Since we’re focusing on CallRail in conjunction with Google Ads, we’ll use online tracking.

 Now you choose an assigned CallRail number to replace your own.
 A nice option here is that CallRail allows you to make this a toll-free number or to use a number with an area code that matches your business.
 With the number chosen, you can start tracking after inserting a bit of code on your website (which we’ll cover shortly).